• Skip to primary navigation

 • They are healthy, paleo, vegan and AIP compliant.

-• If you love the flavour combination of cranberries and maple, you will also love this cranberry maple chicken recipe!
+If you love the flavour combination of cranberries and maple, you will also love my cranberry maple chicken recipe and maple cranberry roast beef.

-• Balsamic vinegar - balsamic vinegar adds a unique flavour to this recipe, and contrasts really well with the sweetness of the maple syrup.
+• Balsamic vinegar - this adds a unique flavour to this recipe, and contrasts really well with the sweetness of the maple syrup.

-• Maple syrup - the natural sweetness of maple syrup contrasts perfectly with the tartness of cranberries to make this Brussels sprouts so yummy!
+• Maple syrup - the natural sweetness of maple syrup contrasts perfectly with the tartness of cranberries to make these Brussels sprouts so good!

-• Cranberries - fresh cranberries adds a beautiful color to this recipe and makes this dish so pretty to serve for Thanksgiving and Christmas dinners.
+• Cranberries - fresh cranberries adds a beautiful color to this recipe and makes this dish so pretty.
 I recommend using fresh, not frozen cranberries for this recipe.

-• Herbs de Provence spice blend - I love the flavour that this spice blend adds to this recipe.
-If you don't have herbs de Provence spice blend you can use many other herbs including rosemary, thyme, basil and oregano instead.
+• Seasonings and spices - salt, ground black pepper, and herbs de Provence spice blend combine perfectly to give these Brussels sprouts the best flavour.
+If you don't have herbs de Provence spice blend you can use other herbs including rosemary, thyme, Italian seasoning, basil and oregano instead.

 Add the chopped Brussels sprouts, and the remaining ingredients, except for the maple syrup, to a large bowl.

-Brussels sprouts and cranberries in a large bowl.
+Chopped brussels sprouts and cranberries in a bowl with two serving spoons in the bowl.

 Mix the ingredients well to coat the Brussels sprouts evenly.